itsneski/lightning-jet/README.md

 ## Prerequisites
 - Install [BalanceOfSatoshis](https://github.com/alexbosworth/balanceofsatoshis) along with its prerequisites (Node).
 - Check out the [BalanceOfSatoshis install page for Umbrel](https://plebnet.wiki/wiki/Umbrel_-_Installing_BoS) on [Plebnet](https://plebnet.wiki/).
+- Make sure `npm` version is up to date (version 8.x.x+) by running `nmp -v`.
+Update `npm` in case of an old version (like 5.8.x).
+Re-run `npm -v` after the update to ensure that your path is picking it up.
+Note: you may have multiple `npm` copies present if your path isn't picking it up; double check it by `find / -name npm 2> /dev/null`.

 ## Installation
 ```bash